Learning When the Concept Shifts: Confounding, Invariance, and Dimension Reduction: Introduction

 The practitioner observes labeled covariate-response pairs jointly drawn from the source distribution $\cP_{\cS}(X, Y)$, but only unlabeled covariate data from a target distribution $\cP_{\cT}(X)$.
 Given the observational data, the practitioner aims to estimate a linear model based on $\cP_{\cS}(X, Y)$ and $\cP_{\cT}(X)$ that performs well in the target environment.

 \paragraph{Confounding and Concept Shift} A few remarks follow for our model.
-First, if the dotted line connections in Figure \ref{fig:model_diagram} are removed, we arrive at the prototypical well-specified covariate shift setting.
-Environment shifts only affect the covariate distribution.
+First, suppose the dotted line connections in Figure \ref{fig:model_diagram} are removed.
+In that case, we arrive at the prototypical well-specified covariate shift setting: environment shifts only affect the covariate distribution, not the conditional distribution of $Y$ given $X$.
 In this setting, without confounding, using (weighted) least squares to estimate a model from $X$ to $Y$ consistently is possible.
 Our model incorporating the dotted lines---capturing unobserved confounding---naturally extends the covariate shift setting.
 Second, since the unobserved confounding variable $E$ lurking in the environment influences both $X$ and $Y$, the least squares estimate is biased and unreliable when deploying to new environments.
-As we shall see in Proposition \ref{prop:conceptshift}, the distribution shift in $E$ under this structural model induces a \textit{concept shift}: the best linear model depends on the environment.
-Finally, introducing the invariant, exogenous $Z$ may remind readers of instrumental variables; however, in our domain adaptation problem, $Z$ is unobserved; we merely postulate its existence.
-We will develop a methodology that leverages invariance across environments to learn a stable, lower-dimensional linear subspace without directly observing $Z$.
+As we shall see in Proposition \ref{prop:conceptshift}, the distribution shift in $E$ under this structural model induces a \textit{concept shift}, meaning that the best linear model depends on the environment.
+Finally, introducing the invariant, exogenous $Z$ may remind readers of instrumental variables.
+However, in our domain adaptation problem, $Z$ is unobserved; we merely postulate its existence.
+We develop a methodology that leverages invariance across environments to learn a stable, lower-dimensional linear subspace without directly observing $Z$.